What is a disciplinary meeting at work?

 Disciplinary meetings can be unpleasant, but they should be done right…

-Our simple guide below will talk you through all the things you should expect to see when going through a process and we have included some handy tips and tricks throughout (should you find yourself at the pointy end of the disciplinary process).
+Our simple guide will talk you through all the things you should expect to see when going through a disciplinary process.
+We have included some handy tips and tricks throughout (should you find yourself at the pointy end of the disciplinary process).

-If it’s a “formal” process – what should you expect your employer to do?
+If it’s a “formal” disciplinary process – what should you expect your employer to do?

-1. To kick off the process you should receive an invitation to meeting letter which clearly outlines the following things:
+1. To kick off the disciplinary process you should receive an invitation to a disciplinary meeting letter which clearly outlines the following things:

-- What concerns the meeting will be addressing;
+- What concerns the disciplinary meeting will be addressing;

 - What supporting “evidence” they have in relation to those concerns (and this should be provided to you);

-- The date, time and location of the meeting;
+- The date, time and location of the disciplinary meeting;

-- Who else will be attending the meeting;
+- Who else will be attending the disciplinary meeting;

-- That you can bring a support person / representative to the meeting; and
+- That you can bring a support person / representative to the disciplinary meeting; and

 It might also let you know that the organisation has an EAP (Employee Assistance Provider – counsellors etc) and advise that if you want to that you can seek assistance from them in relation to the process.

-*** If you’re bringing a support person / representative to your meeting and they’re not available, you can ask for another date so that your person can attend the meeting.
+*** If you’re bringing a support person / representative / employment lawyer or employment advocate to your meeting and they’re not available, you can ask for another date so that your person can attend the meeting.
 An employer must entertain a “reasonable” delay (but reasonable = a couple of days / up to a week).